Become an expert in managing conflict, facilitating peaceful problem solving, and fostering collaborative decision-making.

 This course emphasizes the special characteristics of conflict based in religious, ethnic, national, or racial identity-conflicts that the field calls ''intractable.''
 The primary focus of the course is on intervention techniques that have been used and that have been proposed for use in these settings.

 At the end of this two-semester program, you’ll be awarded a graduate certificate in Conflict Resolution.
 The certificate will demonstrate your expertise in the field on your résumé, as well as in interviews and workplace evaluations.
-You can also continue on for an additional two semesters of on-campus classes to earn a Master's in Conflict Resolution.
+You can also apply for and transfer the 12 credits towards the 36 credit Master's degree in Conflict Resolution.

 This certificate provides the theoretical foundations and practical skills to advance your current career trajectory or help you transition to a new one.
 You will gain a thorough grounding in the theory of conflict and its resolution.
-Explore the social, psychological, political, structural, and cultural factors which give rise to conflict and shape its course.
-Understand the effects of different types of conflict on people and the relationships among them.
-Develop skills in the practice, design, and evaluation of a variety of conflict management and resolution applications relevant to a broad range of contexts and group sizes.
-These skills include nonviolent, collaborative resolution methods, such as mediation, facilitation, negotiation, dialogue, organizational change, and consensual decision making.
+Through the program, you'll explore the social, psychological, political, structural, and cultural factors which give rise to conflict and shape its course, and gain an understanding of the effects of different types of conflict on people and the relationships among them.
+You will learn about conflict management and resolution methods relevant to a broad range of contexts and groups, including mediation, facilitation, negotiation, organizational change, and consensual decision making.

 Alumni work in many fields, including business; government; education; health care; human resources; law; ministry; international humanitarian work; and individual, couples, and family counseling.